MoonHighway/snowtooth/readme.md

-Snowtooth GraphQL API 🎿
+Snowtooth GraphQL API 🏔
 ===============
 Snowtooth Mountain is a fake ski resort, and this is its real GraphQL API.

-You can run queries on the project at its website: `http://snowtooth.moonhighway.com`.
+You can try sending queries at the project website: http://snowtooth.moonhighway.com.

 Running the Project Locally 🚡
 -----